-More specifically, my project explores gender and the ideology of authenticity that currently dominates discussion of stand-up comedy by comics, fans, and critics through three case studies: 1) Debates on Twitter among fans and comics that construct “feminism” and “authentic comedy” as mutually exclusive endeavors; 2) The ways in which reviews by television critics of female-led comedies reinforce masculine aesthetics by invoking authenticity as a marker of quality; and 3) The subculture of local stand-up open mics and the means through which women and femme-identifying comics adapt to fit into masculine standards of authenticity both on and offstage.
+My dissertation seeks more deeply contextualize the analysis of jokes and comedic performance.
+My major question is: how is the stand-up comedy industry shaped by discursive definitions of comedy that function as in-group/out-group borders?
+My project thus explores gender and the ideology of authenticity that currently dominates discussion of stand-up comedy by comics, fans, and critics through three case studies: 1) Debates on Twitter among fans and comics that construct “feminism” and “authentic comedy” as mutually exclusive endeavors; 2) The ways in which reviews by television critics of female-led comedies reinforce masculine aesthetics by invoking authenticity as a marker of quality; and 3) The subculture of local stand-up open mics and the means through which women and femme-identifying comics adapt to fit into masculine standards of authenticity both on and offstage.
 My work makes visible the ways in which raced and gendered definitions of “authenticity” function as ideological and material gatekeepers around stand-up comedy as an aesthetic form, a subcultural space, and a media industry.
-I draw on a variety of qualitative methodologies including ethnographic interviews of comics in Illinois, autoethnography of my own experience performing stand-up, discourse analysis of social media conversation, and textual analysis of television and television reviews.

 I have started publishing work from my dissertation in online outlets like In Media Res and Flow Journal, and am currently preparing a journal manuscript based on my chapter on television reviews and gendered critiques of comedy.
-Additionally, I plan to tie my chapter on social media conversation into my larger project on Twitter fandom and to expand my ethnographic research into a book-length project on the relationship between the stand-up comedy industry and local stand-up scenes.
+Additionally, my chapter on social media conversation informs my larger project on Twitter fandom, and my ethnographic research is the basis for a book-length project on the relationship between the stand-up comedy industry and local stand-up scenes.
 Specifically, I want to further explore at how gender, race, and class shape systems through which comics move through the entertainment industry pipeline, how identity shapes stand-up comedy as a subculture, and how interpersonal relationships play a role in local and national comedic success.

 My second ongoing project examines audience and fandom, specifically the blurred boundary between fan and producer and the process through which meaning is articulated through audience paratexts like critical reviews, blogs, and social media conversation.
-I’m specifically interested in the ways in which online fandom serves not only as a site of shared interest for a pop culture text but often also as sites of discussion, education, support, or play.
-For instance, the host of Mental Illness Happy Hour, a comedic podcast about mental health, created a message board for fans that now functions as support group.
+I focus on the ways in which online fandom serves not only as a site of shared interest for a pop culture text but often also as a venue of discussion, education, support, or play.
+For instance, I examine the fans of Mental Illness Happy Hour, a comedic podcast about mental health whose host created a message board for fans that now functions as support group.
 My sites of study also include Comedy Central’s late-night panel show @Midnight and Freeform’s teen drama Switched at Birth.
 My work on @Midnight focuses on stand-up comics as transmedia performers and on Twitter as a site of play and performance for both fans and comics, while my work on Switched at Birth, which will be published in Transformative Works and Cultures in March of 2018, explores the educational function of the online discussion surrounding a 2015 story arc about sexual assault.
-My final site of study will examine the social media fan engagement being done by the Christian film production and distribution company PureFlix in an effort to explore the relationship between pop culture, fandom and religious faith.
+I plan to continue to develop and publish articles and eventually work toward the development of a second book project based on this research.

 Research, Pedagogy, and Practice